Giardini Naxos: Economy

 Prior to the early 1970s, Giardini Naxos was a quiet fishing village.
 Now it is a tourist destination, its attractions including beaches, the panoramic view of the bay and surrounding hills, and its small fishing port.
 A larger port services the cruise ships which arrive regularly.
 It attracts foreign visitors and Italians alike, many of whom own summer residences in the comune.
 The seafront is lined with hotels, smaller pensions, pubs, lidos, restaurants and discos.

+Every Ferragosto its a tradition for people of all ages to spend the night camping and celebrating on the beaches.

 Fishing is still part of the local economy.